Brbn-jpg/llama-talks/README.md

 ### Benefits

 - **Accurate Information**: Responses grounded in your specific documents and data.
-- **Domain Knowledge**: Train the chatbot on internal documentation, manuals, or knowledge bases.
+- **Domain Knowledge**: Train the LlamaTalks on internal documentation, manuals, or knowledge bases.
 - **Reduced Hallucinations**: LLM responses are backed by actual document content.
 - **Scalable Knowledge**: Add new documents without retraining the model.